mohamed-halemo/FanChat-Privacy/privacy-policy.md

 • email address
 • username and password
 • phone number
-• date of birth
-• gender
 • mailing address and country of residence
-• personal identification document details
 • payment information, such as, payment card number (credit or debit card), and the security code associated with your payment instrument, if you make a payment
 • information about your appearance, including height, weight, eyes & hair color, size of chest, waist, and hips, shoes size

 • your current location
 2. We collect and store information, that you provide using the Software: content (photos, stories), information about yourself, communications and other information.

 3. We may also ask you for personally identifying information at other times, such as if you enter into a promotion, post content to the Site, communicate with us, or complete a survey.

 Information about your usage of Software
 We collect information about the people, pages, accounts, hashtags and groups that you are connected to and how you interact with them across our Software.
 We collect information about how you use our Software, such as the types of content that you view or engage with, the features you use, the actions you take, the people or accounts you interact with and the time, frequency and duration of your activities.
 We also receive and analyze content, communications and information that other people provide when they use our Software.
 Non-Personal Information
 We also collect data in a form that does not, on its own, permit direct association with any specific individual, a statistical information about our Software and visitors, such as IP addresses, browsers, pages viewed, number of